ember-learn/ember-blog/source/2020-05-08-the-ember-times-issue-147.md

-read the blog post comparing Ember Octane and React 🐹⚛️, explore autosave with Ember Octane 💾, review Embroider & memoization RFCs 💬, check out the ember-keyboard RFC ⌨️, and last, but not least,
+read the blog post comparing Ember Octane and React 🐹⚛️, explore autosave with Ember Octane 💾, review Embroider & memoization RFCs 💬, and last, but not least, check out the ember-keyboard RFC ⌨️!

 READMORE